dorythecat/TransforMate/docs/commands/transformation/export_tf.md

 The parameters are displayed here, with an explanation where necessary, and divided into categories for easier understanding.
 For more information on the modifiers, see their respective [modifier page](../set_and_clear/index.md).

+#### Note: Data representation
+The TSF standard uses three types of data: Booleans, Integers, and Strings.
+Any object can represent booleans.
+They will be considered to be false when they're equal to `0`.
+Any other value will be interpreted as true, but using `1` for these cases is the recommended use.
+Integers are represented by numbers from 0 to 100.
+Any value outside of these bounds should be clamped when going back and forth between TSF and TMUD, to comply with the standard.
+Finally, strings are UTF-8 strings of arbitrary length.

 #### Basic data
 This data is vital for the TSF data to be valid.
 Its the information that would